 The terms and conditions in the NOA apply directly to the recipient of HRSA funds.
 The recipient is accountable for the performance of the project, program, or activity; the appropriate expenditure of funds under the award by all parties; and all other obligations of the recipient, as cited in the NOA.
-In general, the requirements that apply to the recipient, including public policy requirements, also apply to subrecipients under awards.
+In general, the requirements that apply to the recipient, including public policy requirements, also apply to subrecipients under awards, and it is the recipient's responsibility to monitor the compliance of all funded subrecipients.
 See 45 CFR § 75.101 Applicability for more details.